 Approval for small money games is granted by the cantonal authority in the canton in which the money game is executed (see Articles 32 et seq Swiss Gambling Act).

 The execution of money games without the necessary approval is subject to criminal sanctions.
 Articles 130 et seq of the Swiss Gambling Act distinguishes between large and small money games.

 There is no special statute dealing with loyalty programmes.
 Such programmes must therefore comply in general with the Unfair Competition Act.

 It must be assessed on a case-by-case basis, which provisions in the Unfair Competition Act apply.

 Data Privacy Laws

-Data processing in connection with loyalty programmes must comply with the Swiss Data Protection Act, in particular with the general principles on data processing (Article 4 current DPA and Article 6 revised DPA).
+Data processing in connection with loyalty programmes must comply with the Swiss Data Protection Act, in particular with the general principles on data processing (Article 4 of the current DPA and Article 6 of the revised DPA).

 Prohibition against Deceptive or Misleading Price Declarations